Giovanni Boldini (1842-1931)

 Perhaps the reason that he was so sought after by the “Belle Epoque” was his nouveau brush stroke techniques—Boldini would create fluidity in his brushstrokes that was very pleasing to the eye (and flattering to the subject).
 In fact, a 1933 article by Time Magazine would coin Boldini as “The Master of Swish” because of these sweeping brushstrokes.
 Not only that, but his subjects were often placed in slightly (or very) seductive poses that made the women in his portrait look sensual and even powerful.

 Boldini also began experimenting with etchings and prints in the 1880’s.
 During this time the influence of Degas became very apparent in both his theme and style of painting—like Degas, Boldini began using pastels instead of oil paint for his larger portraits.
 Luckily, the two had become good friends, or else a feud might have been incited.

 Though the name Boldini does not ring as familiar as Degas and Manet, his work was still as sought-after and highly valued.
 Boldini traveled extensively in his early days—meaning that the painting hanging on a relative’s wall in London, Italy or even New York and was painted between 1860-1870—could be a Boldini.

-Giovanni Boldini authentication from $175.
+Giovanni Boldini art authentication.
 Giovanni Boldini appraisal from .
 Giovanni Boldini certificates of authenticity (COA).
-Giovanni Boldini analysis, research, scientific tests, full authentications.
+Giovanni Boldini analysis, research, scientific tests, full art authentications.
 We will help you sell your Giovanni Boldini or we will sell it for you.